 - Abdominal X-ray - any adrenal calcification which may indicate previous TB infection.

-- It may be appropriate to test other hormones of the hypothalamic-pituitary axis, eg TSH, prolactin, FSH/LH.
+- Tests of other hormones of the hypothalamic-pituitary axis - eg, TSH, prolactin, FSH/LH.

-Other autoimmune illnesses may also be present, eg thyroid disorders, pernicious anaemia, vitiligo and premature ovarian failure.
-In these patients it is important to consider the possibility of polyglandular autoimmune syndrome.
+Because most cases of primary adrenal insufficiency are autoimmune in origin, comorbidity with other autoimmune conditions is common.
+Other autoimmune illnesses which may also be present include thyroid disorders, diabetes mellitus, pernicious anaemia, vitiligo and premature ovarian failure.
+In these patients it is important to consider the possibility of polyglandular autoimmune syndromes.
+In these conditions, Addison's disease is predominant.
+At least 40-50% of those with Addison's disease will develop an associated endocrine abnormality.

 |Polyglandular autoimmune syndrome|